Shape Constraints in Symbolic Regression using Penalized Least Squares: Introduction

 Our proposed approach differs from previous work in two points.
-First, we take into account the amount of constraint violation already during the parameter identification step.
-To the best of our knowledge, this is only done in one other publication.
+First, we take into account the amount of \ac{SC} violations already during the parameter identification step.
+To the best of our knowledge, this is only done in one other publication (see \cite{KubalikDernerBabuska:2020:1}).
 Second, this parameter identification step is carried out using second-order optimization and algorithmic differentiation.
-This allows us to find a set of parameters such that the resulting model conforms to the constraints, while also fitting the data.
-As in other works, the constraint violations are implemented as additional objectives which are considered in the multi-objective selection process of the genetic algorithm.
+This allows us to find a set of parameters such that the resulting model conforms to the \ac{SC}, while also fitting the data.
+As in other works, the \ac{SC} violations are implemented as additional objectives which are considered in the multi-objective selection process of the genetic algorithm.

-In the following section, we briefly introduce the problem formulation of \ac{SR} and extend it to include shape constraints.
-We describe our approach to the estimation of model parameters, which also minimizes the shape constraint violations.
-We then explain how we incorporate the shape constraints into the overall evolutionary algorithm.
-In \cref{section:relatedwork}, related works are briefly described and the differences to the present work are outlined in more detail.
+In the following section, we introduce the problem formulation of \ac{SR} and extend it to include \ac{SC}.
+We describe our approach to the parameter identification, which also minimizes the \ac{SC} violations.
+We then explain how we incorporate the \ac{SC} into the evolutionary algorithm.
+In \cref{section:relatedwork}, related works are briefly described and the differences to the present work are outlined.
 In \cref{section:experiments}, the experiments are detailed, and their results presented. \Cref{section:discussion} offers a summary and discussion of the results.
 Finally, we draw a conclusion in \cref{section:conclusion}.